 Supplies Needed to Paint a Sink

-- Rust-Oleum Tub and Tile Refinishing Kit
+- Rust-Oleum Tub and Tile Refinishing Kit in the desired color

 - 4″ paint roller

-- 1″ paint brush or sponge brush
+- 1″ paint brush orsponge brush

 - painters tape